Taro: What It Is And How To Eat It

 From plums to eggplants to purple carrots, purple foods are always a nice surprise.
 But if you're not familiar with something, it might also make you wonder what exactly you're looking at.
-Enter taro, an ancient food that feels like a brand-new option popping up everywhere.
+Enter taro, an ancient food that feels like a brand-new option that's popping up everywhere.

-"Taro also contains minerals like copper and zinc," adds registered dietician Isabel Smith.
+"Taro also contains minerals like copper and zinc," adds registered dietitian Isabel Smith.
 "These are key for thyroid health.
 Meanwhile, manganese is part of an antioxidant pathway in the body, and there's also potassium for your heart health."
 With all these promising nutrients, we bet you're wondering how you should consume the lavender speckled root.
 We've got your back with a few creative ways to eat taro.

-We didn't think that fries could get any better—until we saw these purple speckled shoestrings!
+We didn't think that fries could get any better—until we saw these purple-speckled shoestrings!
 Impress your dinner guests by slicing the root into fries and popping them in the oven with a touch of your favorite oil for a fiber-packed and aesthetically-pleasing side dish!
-Pro tip: these fries pair great with any sriracha-spiked sauce.
+Pro tip: These fries pair great with any sriracha-spiked sauce.

 Sliced thinly and then baked, taro also makes a great alternative to your average potato chips.
 With more fiber and far fewer calories than whatever you'd get in a bag, taro chips are a great choice for a snack that the whole family will love.
 The brand Terra has already caught on and have their own variety of taro chips.